krawaller/krawaller.github.io/_source/files/posts/algebraexplorer.md

 ###Localization

 Probably you've already gleaned that the app is bilingual.
 I manage localization through a simple literal system.
-For example, here's the text content to go with the above operation `zeroExpPowerToOne`:
+For example, here's the text content to go with the above operation:

 ```coffeescript
 zeroExpPowerToOne: